biotune-ai-lab/biotune/README.md

 ## 1. setup environement variables

-refer to `examples/` - you will need to create `.env` (and `.env.docker` if you are using Docker) and place them in the root of the project folder.
+1. copy-paste the .env files in `examples/` and place them in the root of the project folder

-tip: copy-paste the existing example files, remove the .example at then end, and add the correct variables per your configuration
+2. remove the .example at then end (`.env` and `.env.docker` if you are using Docker)

 ## 2a. set up and run the service locally